naugtur/blocked-at/README.md

  After you've identified a problematic URL, you can wrap your handlers' code in `setImmediate` which should make the stack point to something meaningful.

  **Warning**: Exposing resource details has a significant memory overhead, to the point of crashing the entire application due to exceeding heap limit.
 This is why `resourcesCap` is a number - it specifies the maximum amount of resources with details kept in memory.
-If this number is exceeded at runtime, you'll still get the information about blocked event loop, but details will be `undefined`.
+If this number is exceeded at runtime, you'll still get the information about blocked event loop, but resource will be `undefined`.
  Adjust it according to your needs.
 You can start arbitrarily with a `100` and decrease it if it's consuming too much memory or increase it if you don't see the details when you need them.